-CSP operates the Re-entry and Sanctions Center (RSC) at Karrick Hall, which provides intensive assessment and reintegration programming for high-risk offenders and defendants.
+CSP operates the RSC at Karrick Hall, which provides intensive assessment and reintegration programming for high-risk offenders and defendants.
 CSP also contracts with service providers for a range of residential, outpatient, transitional housing, and sex offender treatment services using appropriated and grant resources.
 Contractual treatment also encompasses drug testing and ancillary services, such as mental health screening and assessments, to address the multiple needs of the population.
 Housing continues to be an ongoing need for offenders, particularly among the older offender population.
 Through contract providers, CSP provides short-term housing to a limited number of offenders who are homeless or living in acutely unstable housing situations.
-The amount of CSP resources available to support offender contract treatment and transitional housing has decreased significantly over the past two years due to budget reductions.

 CSP also is committed to helping offenders build skills and support systems to improve their chances for success in the community.
 CSP aims to increase employment and improve educational achievement through both in-house service delivery and partnerships.
-Education and employment programs are offered through the Agency's Community Engagement and Achievement Centers (CEACs).
+Education and employment programs are offered through the Agency's DRCs and CEACs.
 Offenders are assessed for these needs and development plans are developed specific to the individual.
 Adult basic education and GED preparation is offered at our four learning labs, which are staffed by CSOSA Learning Lab Specialists.
 Transitional employment programs that prepare offenders for training and/or employment, and provides job development and tracking are also offered.
-Additionally, CSP maintains partnerships with the Community College of the District of Columbia, the D.C.
-Office of the State Superintendent of Education, and the D.C.
-Department of Employment Services to provide literacy and workforce development services, employment training, and job placement services.